Meritocra/coroot-mcp/README.md

 The project is licensed under the MIT License.

-## What this MCP server does

-- Exposes Coroot incidents and service health as MCP tools that an AI assistant can call.
-- Provides natural-language root-cause summaries grounded in Coroot data via Spring AI.
-- Returns compact JSON payloads for incidents and summaries so downstream tooling (postmortems, exec reports, etc.) can build on top.

-## Design

-- Configuration is supplied via environment variables (for example `OPENAI_API_KEY`, `COROOT_API_URL`, `COROOT_DEFAULT_PROJECT_ID`).
-- The HTTP/MCP layer is separated from the Coroot client and domain model so tools stay small and focused.
-- Tools are read-only and side-effect free, returning explicit JSON schemas.
-- The MCP server is stateless; Coroot and the LLM are external backing services.

-## Requirements

-- Java 21+
-- Maven 3.9+
-- A running Coroot instance (for production use)
-- An OpenAI-compatible API key (for Spring AI)

-## Configuration

-Environment variables (12-factor style):

-- `OPENAI_API_KEY` – API key used by Spring AI to talk to the OpenAI-compatible model.
-- `OPENAI_MODEL` – optional, defaults to `gpt-4.1-mini`.
-- `COROOT_API_URL` – base URL of your Coroot instance, defaults to `https://coroot.vitayou.io`.
-- `COROOT_DEFAULT_PROJECT_ID` – default Coroot project ID when a tool call omits it (e.g. `production`).
-- `MCP_AUTH_TOKEN` – optional bearer token required on `/mcp` when set.
-Clients must send `Authorization: Bearer <token>`.

-These map to Spring Boot configuration in `src/main/resources/application.properties`.

 ## Quick start (no Coroot required)

 You can try the MCP server without a Coroot instance by enabling the built-in stub client profile.
 This returns synthetic incidents and health snapshots that are good enough for testing tool wiring.